 - Scallions - varieties that never form a bulb

-Actually, you can re-root scallions from the grocery store.
-You may even have luck regrowing the ones you've used for cooking, if you leave a couple of inches of stem attached to the roots.
+You could even re-root scallions from the grocery store, if you leave a couple of inches of stem attached to the roots.
 You don't even have to plant them in the garden.
 Scallions will happily grow in a glass of water.
 When something is this ridiculously easy to grow, you might as well take every opportunity.

 - Leaves: Scallions have hollow, blade-like leaves that fold around each other at the base of the plant.

 - Flowers: The flowers grow on individual stems and start off covered in a papery sheath.
 The growing flower head will eventually split the sheath open.
 The round flower heads are globes of individual flowers.